intensity007/repo1/week.md

 This Week's Goal: Be Awesome

-Things I Did From the List:
+Things I Did From the List: maven,git

-Additional Things I Did:
+Additional Things I Did:jenkins

 Things I Didn't Get to/Finish